mdb-uk/ArchitecturePatterns/Patterns/Service oriented architecture.md

 [[Architecture Patterns Index]] #ApplicationArchitecture #Decoupling
 # Service oriented architecture

 This pattern allows services to communicate over a network.
+AKA [[SOA]].

 Some characteristics of the service oriented pattern: